Form Controls

 ->setRequired()

-->addRule($form::MinLength, 'Password has to be at least %d characters long', 8)
+->addRule($form::MinLength, 'Password must be at least %d characters long', 8)

 ->addRule($form::Pattern, 'Password must contain a number', '.*[0-9].*');